 Here’s a short video showing the making of this DIY no sew pencil case:

-Being a minimalist at heart, I chose a more muted toned zip for my pencil case while Anya chose a bright orange zip.
-But I think if I were going back to school, I would love a neon coloured zip as it would really pop against the cream jute fabric.
+Being a minimalist at heart, I chose a more muted toned zip for my pencil case while Anya chose a bright orange zip for hers.
 Alternatively, pastels would look beautiful too.
+Actually any colour would work with this fabric.

 If you make these no sew pencil cases, make a few extra ones as they are so useful for your handbag or as little pouches to keep various bits and pieces.
 Just vary the size of them according to what they’re going to be used for.